1. Home

 According to the American Cancer Society, “RF radiation doesn’t have enough energy to remove charged particles such as electrons (ionize), and so is called non-ionizing radiation.
 Non-ionizing radiation has enough energy to move atoms in a molecule around or cause them to vibrate, which can lead to heat but it can’t damage DNA directly.”

 Getting a huge electricity bill is not something anyone looks forward to.
-When you’re using a lot of electricity and the electric meter is spinning quickly, you probably wish there was a way you could just slow it down or even make it run in reverse.
+When you’re using a lot of electricity and the electric meter is spinning quickly, you probably wish there was a way you could just slow it down or make it run in reverse.

 How do smart meters send data?